-Spending on heating can account for up to 50% of annual household energy bill.
-Choosing the right boiler in the design stage, or in place of an old, can also be a significant reduction in consumption, a lower impact of global pollution the house and finally a considerable saving money.
+Spending on heating can represent up to 50% of the annual domestic energy bill.
+Choosing the right boiler when designing the system, or replacing an old one, can represent a significant reduction in consumption, a lower impact of the house on global pollution and finally a considerable saving of money.

-Let's examine a few issues to consider, which can be helpful in choosing the right boiler and the heating system configuration, in order to get the best performance from the entire system.
+Let's examine some issues to consider, which can help in choosing the right boiler and configuring the heating system, with the aim of obtaining the best performance from the entire system.

 Condensing boiler or traditional?